rpflugfelder/rpflugfelder.github.io/_posts/2022-06-21-autoencoder.md

 # Workflow
 ## TUM
-Detailed information of the faculty of Informatics can be found [here](https://www.in.tum.de/in/fuer-studierende/master-studiengaenge/informatik/abschlussarbeit/).
+Detailed information can be found [here](https://www.in.tum.de/in/fuer-studierende/master-studiengaenge/informatik/abschlussarbeit/).

 ## TU Wien
 The thesis can be combined with an Informatik Praktika.
 Please, do not forget to attend the mandatory [courses](https://cvl.tuwien.ac.at/teaching/diplomarbeiten/allgemeine-hinweise-zu-masterarbeiten) (as well for the [Praktika](https://cvl.tuwien.ac.at/teaching/informatik-praktika/allgemeine-hinweise-zu-bachelorarbeiten-und-praktikas)).
 You will write a thesis proposal at the beginning where you are welcome to formulate your own research ideas in agreement with the supervisor.